-In some cases when there are times when you want to take photos with the in-focus background especially when traveling, you can adjust the F-stop to F5.6 to F8, depends on the situation.
+In some cases, another portrait shooting guide I can give is that when there are times when you want to take photos with the in-focus background especially when travelling, you can adjust the F-stop to F5.6 to F8, depends on the situation.

 3. How do I make the background blur and the talent stand out?